bio-miga/MiGA-Docker/creating-the-container/using-docker-commands.md

 docker pull miga/miga:latest
 ```

-Create the Miga container and link it to a directory on you drive, _i.e._ external to the image, with the following:
+Create the MiGA container and link it to a directory on you drive, _i.e._ external to the image, with the following:

 ```text
 docker run -p 9090:3000 -it -v D:/miga:/root/miga-data -v db_volume:/miga/db --name miga miga/miga:1.0.2.0 /bin/bash
 ```

 The line above enables file sharing with the container using the directory `D:/miga` on your computer.
 Edit this part of the command as appropriate.
-You will use this directory to input files to MiGA, and Miga will output results to this directory.
+You will use this directory to input files to MiGA, and MiGA will output results to this directory.

 The command also sets port 9090 for use with the MiGA-Web like version of the program.
 It will be accessed by entering the URL `localhost:9090` in your browser.